You may wish to see a map of the area and a short introduction to this section first.

 The interior of S. Eutizio was renovated in the XVIIIth century, but a tabernacle attributed to the school of Andrea Bregno, a leading sculptor of the late XVth century was retained.
 Provincial towns could not pay for large statues so they commissioned small works of art which they could afford.
 Similar tabernacles can be seen at Capranica and at Vetralla, two towns on the opposite side of Mount Cimino.

-In 1560 Soriano was acquired by Cardinal Cristoforo Madruzzo, Bishop of Trento, who had been in charge of organizing the Council held in that town, during which issues raised by the Reformation were debated.
+In 1560 Soriano and nearby Gallese were acquired by Cardinal Cristoforo Madruzzo, Bishop of Trento, who had been in charge of organizing the Council held in that town, during which issues raised by the Reformation were debated.
 Cardinal Madruzzo promoted the expansion of Soriano and to do so he built a fountain in the new neighbourhood for the inhabitants of a long series of adjoining houses, which still retain their XVIth century aspect.
 His nephew Fortunato sold Soriano to Cardinal Marco Sittico Altemps, his brother-in-law.

 Cardinal Madruzzo knew Cardinal Alessandro Farnese, grandson of Pope Paul III, when the two were students at the University of Padua.
 They remained on friendly terms throughout their lives.
 Cardinal Madruzzo knew what Cardinal Farnese was building at nearby Caprarola and he had been invited by Vicino Orsini to visit his new palace and garden at Bomarzo, a small town a few miles north of Soriano.
 Cardinal Madruzzo felt that because of his rank he could not live in the old castle and started the construction of a palace and a garden in the new neighbourhood.
 Perhaps because of water supply requirements he chose an unusually low location, rather than a commanding one.
 The main fountain was cut into the rock, similar to those at Bomarzo.